 Company and Job Overview

-- Develops and implements individual plans of care in collaboration with other members of the healthcare team in accordance with the established guidelines and standards of nursing care.
+- Develops, implements, and revises individual plans of care in collaboration with other members of the healthcare team in accordance with the established guidelines and standards of nursing care.

 - BJC has determined this is a safety-sensitive position.
 The ability to work in a constant state of alertness and in a safe manner is an essential function of this job.

 - Nursing Diploma or Associate's Degree in Nursing